 To reason a little on this subject, I will talk about 3 paths that provide different experiences in Japan.
 Of course the different types of experiences are endless.

-Other works – When a Brazilian graduated goes to work in Japan in a company, office or even on his own, his life experience is totally different.
+Other jobs – When a Brazilian graduated goes to work in Japan in a company, office or even on his own, his life experience is totally different.
 The person has more time for leisure, and does not face so many problems.

 Your opinion can cause problems